gouravsingh675/gouravsingh675/README.md

 My areas of interest include Data Analytics, web development, Machine learning and Operation research.

-🔭 I’m currently doing mys Information technology intern at Tata steel.
+🔭 I’m currently doing my Information technology intern at Tata steel.

 <!--
 **gouravsingh675/gouravsingh675** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.